mm6/ethereum-lab1-hardhat/README.md

   });
 });
 ```
-In the project directory, to run the test code, enter the following:
+In the project directory, run the test code.
+Enter the following:

 ```
 npx hardhat test